asyncio-docs/asyncio-doc/webscraper.rst

 Add more waiting times to the list ``waits`` and see how this impacts the run times of the blocking and the non-blocking implementation.
 Try (positive) numbers that are all less than five.
-Try numbers greater than five.
+Then try numbers greater than five.

 High-Level Approach with ``aiohttp``
 ------------------------------------